Joel-Crunk/Task-List-App-Ver1/README.md

 7) it allows the option to delete task on list for whatever reason so that the list is not filled with task that may not be relevent anymore but not completed.

+The next step would be to make the selecton visual instead of by numbers.
+I would also make more exception handling and make it more bug proof.
+A bunch of horses is a herd, a bunch of birds is a flock, and a bunch of bugs is a... swarm?(bees) colony?(termites) army?(ants) nope, it would have to be an infestation!